Cime de la Bonette

 The Cime de la Bonette is a totally unique climb.
 It is long, high, very remote and has unpredictable weather.
 It is the highest "route" or through road in the Alps, but it is so much more.
 Together with the Colle del Nivolet, the Cime de la Bonette is in the league of most awesome roads ever.

-Cime de la Bonette – 2,803 m
+Cime de la Bonette – 2,803 m - Northern ascent from Jausiers

-From Jausiers, the road is 23.3 km long and climbs 1,587 m—very comparable to the Stelvio from Bormio, though around 2 km longer but the relentless climb to over 2,800 m makes this a very hard ascent despite the relatively modest gradients.
-Coming from Jausiers, there are no further villages or mountain communities after Lans, and certainly no services apart from a couple of cafés (check before setting off whether they are open).
-There are 27 switchbacks, which sounds impressive, but they are spread out over a very long climb.
-The route never hits a sudden “wall” that must be overcome by a tightly packed series of hairpins.
-Instead, the road gradually penetrates the Mercantour National Park, ever farther from civilisation.
-What makes this road truly special though is that it rises above most of the surrounding peaks, allowing you to look down on the mountains rather than up at them.
-It is a wonderful feeling—to be on top of the world.
+There are 27 switchbacks, which sounds impressive, but they are spread out over a long climb.
+The road never confronts you with a sudden “wall” of tightly packed hairpins; instead, it gradually penetrates deeper into the Mercantour National Park, taking you ever farther from civilisation.
+What truly sets this climb apart is that it rises above most of the surrounding peaks, allowing you to look down on the mountains rather than up at them—a rare and wonderful sensation, as if you are riding on top of the world.

 There are three distinct sections to this ride: